KceniaB/iblrig/README.md

 #### Install Python v3.8 and set up venv for iblrig in Ubuntu 22.04

-Instructions are for the assumption that this is for development and that the desired directory to work out of is `~/Documents/repos/iblrig`

 Installing from deadsnakes repo:
 ```bash
 sudo apt install build-essential --yes